sitepoint/nrelate-related-content/readme.txt

 Absolutely.
 You must activate our plugin on each individual website in your Multi-site install.
 You cannot use "Network Activate".

 = Does nrelate work with caching plugins like WP-Super-Cache and W3-Total-Cache? = Caching plugins create static html files from each of your pages... like a moment-in-time snapshot.
-If a static page was already created before you installed the nrelate plugin then that page will not contain the neccessary nrelate code.
+If a static page was already created before you installed the nrelate plugin then that page will not contain the necessary nrelate code.
 There are two ways to fix this:<br>
 1. Delete your cache: Both WP-Super-Cache and W3-Total-Cache have a button that allows you to delete your cache.
 Once deleted our code will show up, while your caching plugins rebuild their static files.<br>
 2. Wait until your cache expires: Both plugins expire your static pages after a designated time.
 Once that page expires, our code will show up.<br>